 - after wells are plugged or abandoned.

-The cumulative effect of these leaks makes natural gas more climate-unfriendly than coal.
-Every independent study of gas-field methane emissions has corroborated this fact, including those from the National Oceanic and Atmospheric Administration (NOAA), Purdue University, and the Cornell University research team which was the first to explore the climate impacts of natural gas and shale gas production.
+The cumulative effect of these leaks makes natural gas more climate-unfriendly than coal as corroborated by many independent studies of gas-field methane emissions, including those from the National Oceanic and Atmospheric Administration (NOAA), Purdue University, and the Cornell University research team which was the first to explore the climate impacts of natural gas and shale gas production.